 Melbourne Cricket Ground

-The ground was built way back in 1853 when the then 15-year-old Melbourne Cricket Club was forced by the government to move from its former site.
-That happened because the route of Australia’s first steam train was to pass through the oval.
+The Melbourne Cricket Ground (MCG) boasts a rich history dating back to 1853.
+At that time, the 15-year-old Melbourne Cricket Club was compelled by the government to relocate from its former site to make way for Australia’s first steam train route, which was set to pass through the original oval.

-Since then, the MCG has established a marvellous history that compares favourably with any other in the world.
-It has hosted plenty of international cricket matches, including the first-ever Test and the 1992 World Cup final, countless VFL/AFL Grand Final, and the 1956 Olympic Games.
+Since its establishment, the MCG has cultivated a storied legacy that stands among the finest in the world.
+It has hosted numerous international cricket matches, including the inaugural Test match and the 1992 World Cup final.
+Additionally, it has been the stage for countless VFL/AFL Grand Finals and the 1956 Olympic Games, solidifying its status as a premier sports venue.

 Brunton Avenue 3002 East Melbourne Australia